hemashushu/ason-rs/README.md

 _ASON_ is a data format that evolved from JSON, introducing strong data typing and support for variant types, all while prioritizing readability and maintainability.

-ASON is well-suited for application configuration files and data transmission.
+ASON is well-suited for application configuration files, data interchange, and data storage.

-> _ASON_ stands for _XiaoXuan Script Object Notation_
+(_ASON_ stands for _XiaoXuan Script Object Notation_)

 **Features**